Jena-Biswajit/learning-project-01-learning-tracker-201/src/main/resources/oops.md

 ## Static and Non static fields
 **Non-Static Fields:**
 - model, color, and speed are specific to each instance of the Car class.

 **Static Field:**
+- Only one copy of the static field exists, regardless of how many objects of the class are created.
+- Static fields can be accessed using the class name (e.g., ClassName.fieldName) without creating an instance.
+- Static fields are stored in a fixed location in memory (Class Area), making them efficient for shared data.
+- static int totalCars is static field

 **Example**
 ```java
 class Car extends AbstractCar implements Vehicle {